v-nleaver/Hololens/hololens/hololens-release-notes.md

 - Fixed an issue where the user list cannot be dismissed by clicking on the "Add User" or the "Other User" buttons on the sign in screen if [MixedReality/PreferLogonAsOtherUser](/windows/client-management/mdm/policy-csp-mixedreality?branch=main#preferlogonasotheruser) policy is enabled.

-- Improved error handling when the device has reached the max number of supported users on device.
+- Improved error handling when the device reaches the max number of supported users on device.
 See [Remove users on a device](https://aka.ms/hlmaxusers) for recommendations if your device is used by more than 63 Microsoft Entra accounts.

 - Improved error handling when the wrong user credentials are supplied when using web sign in.

 - Fixed an issue in Device Portal that would sometimes prevent the export of the spatial mapping database.

 - Modified the timing of when LOB App updates occur.
 In the past, LOB App updates forced applications to shut down to complete an update.
-Now, if an application is actively being used, the LOB App update will wait to perform the update until the application is not in use.
+Now, if an application is actively being used, the LOB App update waits to perform the update until the application is not in use.

 ## Windows Holographic, version 23H2 - April 2024 Update